0xPolygonZero/plonky2/README.md

 Plonky2 is a SNARK implementation based on techniques from PLONK and FRI.
 It is the successor of [Plonky](https://github.com/mir-protocol/plonky), which was based on PLONK and Halo.

-Plonky2 is built for speed, particularly fast recursion.
+Plonky2 is built for speed, and features a highly efficient recursive circuit.
 On a Macbook Pro, recursive proofs can be generated in about 170 ms.

 ## Documentation